 Across the Universe

-The DVD is released through Sony Pictures Home Entertainment and is a must have for all Beatle fans.
-This is a reinterpretation of the classics that respects the free spirited originals.
+The DVD is released through Sony Pictures Home Entertainment and is a must-have for all Beatle fans.
+This is a reinterpretation of the classics that respects the free-spirited originals.
 There are several ways to get this film on DVD.
-There is a Pan & Scan edition but with something so dependant on the visual you have to go with the original aspect ratio.
+There is a Pan & Scan edition, but with something so dependent on the visual, you have to go with the original aspect ratio.
 That leaves you with either the anamorphic 2.40:1 DVD or Blu-ray version.
 All of the variations have a fantastic Dolby 5.1 audio that will rock your living room.
-Get it and enjoy it just don’t expect a story to follow.
+Get it and enjoy it don’t expect a story to follow.